-Unit: MM baht Capital Funds as of December 31, 2017 Tier 2 Capital: Eligible items for Tier 2 50 Proceeds from issuance of cumulative preferred shares, after deducting the repurchase of cumulative preferred shares - 51 Warrants of cumulative preferred shares - 52 Proceeds from issuance of subordinated debts, in which the holders' right to receive payment is after depositors and creditors 6,680.00 - 53 Premium (discount) on the instruments under no. 50 to 52 - 54 General provision 849.87 55 Surplus of provision 685.52 56 Non-controlling interest of subsidiaries which can be counted as Tier 2 capital - - 57 Total Tier 2 capital before deduction items 8,215.39 Tier 2 Capital: Deduction items 58 Repurchase of financial instruments qualified as Tier 2 capital - 59 Reciprocal cross-holding in financial instruments qualified as Tier 2 capital between banks and other financial companies or = other supporing business 60 Investment in financial instruments qualified as Tier 2 capital of other banks or other financial companies, which are held - directly and indirectly 61 Investment in financial instruments qualified as Tier 2 capital of other financial institutions or consolidated financial companies, - other than specified in no. 59 and 60 62 Value of underlying financial instruments qualified as Tier 2 capital of other financial institutions or other consolidated financial - companies, in case of buying bond / equity derivatives and in case of selling protection of credit derivatives 63 Investment in financial instruments qualified as Tier 2 capital of companies engaged in financial business and supporting - - business which are held not exceeding 10% of all paid-up shares 64 Investment in financial instruments qualified as Tier 2 capital of companies engaged in financial business and supporting - - business which are held exceeding 10% of all paid-up shares 65 Other items specified by the Bank of Thailand - 66 Total regulatory deductions from Tier 2 capital - 67 Total Tier 2 capital (T2) 8,215.39 68 Total Capital (TC = T1+T2) 36,116.98
+ROUP PUBLIC COMPANY LIMITED 0 Unit: MM baht Capital Funds as of December 31, 2018 Remaining amount subject to transitional adjustmen under Basel III Tier 2 Capital: Eligible items for Tier 2 50 Proceeds from issuance of cumulative preferred shares, after deducting the repurchase of cumulative preferred shares - 51 Warrants of cumulative preferred shares - 52 Proceeds from issuance of subordinated debts, in which the holders' right to receive payment is after depositors and creditors 6,680.00 - 53 Premium (discount) on the instruments under no. 50 to 52 - 54 General provision 729.83 55 Surplus of provision 682.05 56 Non-controlling interest of subsidiaries which can be counted as Tier 2 capital - - 57 Total Tier 2 capital before deduction items 8,091.88 Tier 2 Capital: Deduction items 58 Repurchase of financial instruments qualified as Tier 2 capital - 59 Reciprocal cross-holding in financial instruments qualified as Tier 2 capital between banks and other financial companies or - other supporing business 60 Investment in financial instruments qualified as Tier 2 capital of other banks or other financial companies, which are held - directly and indirectly 61 Investment in financial instruments qualified as Tier 2 capital of other financial institutions or consolidated financial companies, - other than specified in no. 59 and 60 62 Value of underlying financial instruments qualified as Tier 2 capital of other financial institutions or other consolidated financial - companies, in case of buying bond / equity derivatives and in case of selling protection of credit derivatives 63 Investment in financial instruments qualified as Tier 2 capital of companies engaged in financial business and supporting - - business which are held not exceeding 10% of all paid-up shares 64 Investment in financial instruments qualified as Tier 2 capital of companies engaged in financial business and supporting - business which are held exceeding 10% of all paid-up shares 65 Other items specified by the Bank of Thailand - 66 Total regulatory deductions from Tier 2 capital - 67 Total Tier 2 capital (T2) 8,091.88 68 Total Capital (TC = T1+T2) 36,917.70